nimedev/ng-seed/README.md

 # NG Seed

-> A starting point for building web applications with Angular using Webpack and PostCSS.
+> A starting point for building web applications with Angular using ejected angular-cli application and PostCSS.

 ## Table of Contents